rchain/rchain/rspace/src/main/tut/Tutorial.md

 It did not!
 That's strange...

-This quirk of `rspace` is to addresses the circumstance where matches already exist for a particular continuation that we are trying to persist.
+This quirk of `rspace` is to address the circumstance where matches already exist for a particular continuation that we are trying to persist.
 If we were able to persist the continuation without retrieving the existing matches, those matches might end up "lost" in the store.
 Instead, we should keep re-attempting to do a persistent consume until all existing matches have been "drained" from the store.
 When we receive a `None`, we know that all existing matches have been returned from the store and the continuation has been persisted.

 ```tut
 val cres9 = consume(store, List(Channel("friends")), List(CityMatch(city = "Crystal Lake")), new Printer, persist = true)